-Name of Tool Natura Alert mobile application Description of Tool Mobile application for marking locations and classifying various threats to biodiversity across Spain Steps Supported Creating a community Deciding what data to collect Developing protocols for data collection Training for data collection Capturing or generating the data Understanding the data Visualising the data Informs decision making Change-making / planning action Measuring impacts WeObserve D.3.1: Develop infrastructure and WeObserve Version 1.0 Date 28/02/19 Page 16 infrastructure and WeObserve toolkits for scaling up citizen engagement in citizen observatories

-Name of Tool Natura Alert mobile application Description on how the tool supports the above steps Volunteers and/or contributors can identify and validate potential threats to biodiversity and habitat changes within Important Bird Areas (IBA) and protected areas.
+Name of Tool Natura Alert mobile application Description of Tool Mobile application for marking locations and classifying various threats to biodiversity across Spain Steps Supported Creating a community Deciding what data to collect Developing protocols for data collection Training for data collection Capturing or generating the data Understanding the data Visualising the data Informs decision making Change-making / planning action Measuring impacts Description on how the tool supports the above steps Volunteers and/or contributors can identify and validate potential threats to biodiversity and habitat changes within Important Bird Areas (IBA) and protected areas.
 They can also submit reports about the state of your IBA every year.
 Lastly, they can check out the ongoing threats on a map, provided by other community members.
 Intended user of the tool Citizens Scientists / Researchers Other: BirdLife Important Biodiversity Area (IBA) Caretakers and volunteer community References and links Beta/Unreleased Version: https://play.google.com/store/apps/details?id=at.ac.iiasa.naturaalert

-3.1.2 Scent
+4.1.2 Scent